huaminghuangtw/Evergreen-Notes/Permanent-Notes/perfectionism.md

 ---

-If you don't succeed in your first attempt, just call it version 1.0 and move on.
+If you don’t succeed in your first attempt, just call it version 1.0 and move on.

 ---